Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Along Normal
-   Causes the vertices to move along the their normals, instead of random directions
+   Causes the vertices to move along the their normals, instead of random directions.

    .. figure:: /images/subdivide-fractal-alongnormal.jpg
       :width: 200px